This article describes how to use a subset of manually or semi-automatically categorized text data...

 - Save your categories into a variable set to use in tables and other outputs by selecting the automatic categorization output and clicking Inputs > SAVE VARIABLE(S) > Categories from the object inspector.

-Not all of the responses may fit into one of the existing categories based on the machine learning.
+In the event that not all of the responses may fit into one of the existing categories based on the machine learning.
 In this instance, the response will not be categorized.
 In order for the algorithm to train itself on the existing categorization, it has to compare text that has and has not been coded into a category, so there needs to be at least 1 but not all responses coded into each category.

 To capture those responses, first examine which responses haven't been categorized.
 Then, refine the existing categorization either by adding new categories with a representative sample of the text responses categorized into them, categorizing more text responses into the existing categories to train the automatic categorization with a more diverse data set, or a combination of both.
 Though there's not really a blanket threshold, do know that the more you can categorize into a category, the better the model will be able to fit the data and "predict" what uncategorized text should go into it.